Christian Ethics and Political, Pastoral, and Practical Theology

 Research Centres & Projects

-The MacDonald Centre for Ethics and Public Life
+The McDonald Centre for Ethics and Public Life

 The McDonald Centre fosters conversation both between Christian theology and other disciplines, and between academia and those who shape public deliberation and policy.
 Based at the Faculty of Theology & Religion in the University of Oxford, the Centre is generously supported by the McDonald Agape Foundation.